sunnypilot/sunnypilot/HOW-TOS.md

                     └── ***openpilot Longitudinal Control***

 5. Set the toggle `openpilot Longitudinal Control` to `ON`.
 (Note: If this step is done while the car is at the `ON` ignition position, turn of the car to take the change in effect.)
 6. Start the car.
-Drive.
-Check for the following:
+Drive and check for the following:
    1. Is there a chevron (triangle) appear behind a lead car?
    2. Are you able to engage openpilot with no fault?
-   3. (Optional, PROCEED WITH EXTREME CAUTION AND BE READY TO TAKE OVER AT ALL TIMES) With the car engaged with openpilot and cruising at or below `35 MPH` or `56 KM/H` in good road conditions, is your car able to detect and slow down / stop behind a stopped car?
+   3. (Optional, PROCEED WITH EXTREME CAUTION AND BE READY TO MANUALLY TAKE OVER AT ALL TIMES) With the car engaged with openpilot and cruising at or below `35 MPH` or `56 KM/H` in good road conditions, is your car able to detect and slow down / stop behind a stopped car?
 7. If you answered `YES` to all the above questions in Step 6, you have successfully enabled openpilot Longitudinal Control.

 ❗Note❗: Some Hyundai/Kia/Genesis car models may not see the chevron behind a lead car after enabling `openpilot Longitudinal Control`.
 This could cause by the affected car models being listed in the `LEGACY_SAFETY_MODE_CAR` blacklist in `selfdrive/car/hyundai/values.py` and openpilot Longitudinal Control may not have been tested/confirmed by comma or the community.